thousandeyes/thousandeyes-sdk-java/usage/docs/QuotasApi.md

 Get organization and account group usage quota

-This endpoint retrieves usage quotas for both organization and account groups.
+This operation retrieves usage quotas for both organization and account groups.
 To use this endpoint, you need the &#x60;Edit organization and account group quotas&#x60; permission, which is a management-level permission.
 If a user has quota update permission in multiple organizations, the API returns data from all such organizations.

 ### Example